drjat42/CppND-Capstone-Snake-Game/README.md

 1. BoardLoader object runs in its own thread.
 Every 10 - 15 seconds the BoardLoader
    - wakes, checks a promise to see if the game has ended (the snake is not alive) and exits its thread if so.
    - creates a new board
-   - sends a to the `Game` object via a shared channel (unique pointer?)
+   -XXXX grabs the lock and updates the shared board variable
    - goes back to sleep
 1. Game thread ? spawns the BoardLoader thread with a promise.
    - Game thread fulfills the promise when the snake dies and then joins the BoardLoader before exiting.